csdms/bmi-topography/README.md

 ```

 For examples with more detail,
-see the two Jupyter Notebooks
+see the two Jupyter Notebooks,
+Python script, and shell script
 included in the [examples](https://github.com/csdms/bmi-topography/tree/main/examples) directory
 of the *bmi-topography* repository.